Become a Real Estate Agent in Minnesota

 3. Pass the Minnesota real estate examination

-Pearson VUE administers the Minnesota salesperson real estate licensing exam.
-This 130 question test is comprised of two portions, covering both general and state requirements.
+PSI administers the Minnesota salesperson real estate licensing exam.
+This 120-question test is comprised of two portions covering both general and state requirements.

-You will have 4 hours to take the exam, 2.5 hours for the general portion and 1.5 hours to complete the state portion.
-For more information, see the Pearson VUE candidate exam information here.
+You will have four hours to take the exam: 2.5 hours for the general portion and 1.5 hours to complete the state portion.
+For more information, see the PSI candidate exam information here.

 Do you need help passing your Minnesota real estate exam?
 We also offer comprehensive Exam Prep tailored to Minnesota.